-From staycations and arty affairs, to foodie feasts and mindful meet-ups, Sydney has plenty to keep you occupied throughout the year.
-Avoid FOMO with our top picks of things to do in Sydney throughout the rest of March.
+From staycations and arty affairs, to foodie feasts and mindful meet-ups, Sydney has plenty to keep you occupied for the rest of the year.
+Avoid FOMO with our top picks of things to do in Sydney throughout the rest of November.

 Level 7/56-58 York St, Sydney

 Sydney’s iconic Opera Bar, in collaboration with Bacardi Martini Australia, is set to host the inaugural Sydney Cocktail Festival – a three-day harbourside celebration of our city’s great small bars, the incredible cocktails they create, and the talented people who make them.

 Sydney Opera House, Macquarie Street, Sydney

 The Butler will once again transform into a flowery oasis complete with fresh floral and art installations, as well as introducing a new Spritz cocktail menu in collaboration with Lillet aperitif wines, and a limited-edition pop-up dessert bar in partnership with Royal Doulton tableware.

 From now until Sunday 29th November

 123 Victoria Street, Potts Point